Ameobea/homepage/src/blog/buliding-a-wavetable-synthesizer-with-rust-wasm-and-webaudio.md

 ![A diagram showing a waveform that has been clipped due to it being cut off in the middle of a period](./images/wavetable/clipped-waveform.svg)

-Malformed waveforms like that will introduce clicking, buzzing, or other unwanted audio artifacts into the generated sound, so it's important to make sure that the waveforms used to build the wavetable really are periodic.
+Malformed waveforms like that will introduce clicking, buzzing, or other unwanted audio artifacts into the generated sound, so it's important to make sure that the waveforms used to build the wavetable really are periodic and are properly aligned.
 Since the normal sample rate of audio used in WebAudio is 44100hz (44100 samples per second - very standard for computer audio), there are 44100/30 = 1470 samples in a single period of the wave.
 That means for for the 30hz waves we'll be generating, the waveforms will need to be arrays of 1470 samples.

 So here are the parameters that we'll be using to generate our waveforms and the wavetable they'll live in: